sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 It is mandatory to configure which source code files you consider your own and therefore want to be included in the code coverage report.
-As other features of PHPUnit also need to know which source code files you consider your own, it is best practice to configure this in the XML configuration file (see :ref:`appendixes.configuration.source.include`).
+As other features of PHPUnit also need to know which source code files you consider your own, it is best practice to configure this in the XML configuration file (see :ref:`appendixes.xml-configuration-file.source.include`).
 Alternatively, you may use the ``--coverage-filter`` :ref:`command-line <appendixes.cli-options.code-coverage>` option.